Skip to main content

 Module description

-This module presents fundamental psychoanalytic concepts drawn from the Freudian, British School and Lacanian traditions.
-It offers a strong grounding in key psychoanalytic ideas and a critical introduction to the ways in which these ideas originated and have developed.
-It forms the basis for the modules on the MA Psychoanalytic Studies that deal with the ‘application’ of psychoanalysis to social, historical and cultural issues.
+In this module we present fundamental psychoanalytic concepts drawn from the Freudian, British School and Lacanian traditions.
+You will gain a strong grounding in key psychoanalytic ideas and be introduced to the ways in which these ideas originated and have developed, and how they apply to social, historical and cultural issues.

 Learning objectives